What is Term Life Insurance?

 - It turns pennies into dollars at the exact moment those dollars are needed most (this is a benefit of ALL life insurance, not just term!)

-- Easy to understand and provides great value for your money, assuming that your need for coverage is temporary (up to 30 years)
+- Easy to understand and provides great value for your money, coverage is temporary (10 up to 35 years)

 - Allows a policyholder to buy riders (add-ons) that attach to your term policy (if basic term life insurance doesn’t cover all your needs)